MrGrootx/Discord-Bot/ReadMe.md

     npm i discord.js
     ```
     10. Click the `run` button inside the terminal and type `node src/index.js` or `node .` to turn the bot online.

+    > If you consider using this Bot, make sure to credit me!
+    > Example: `Bot Coded by [Mr Groot#9862](https://discord.gg/dcdev)`

+# Contributing

+> If you want to help improve the Bot code, fix spelling or design Errors or if possible even code errors, you may create PULL REQUESTS.
+> Please consider, that [**Mr Groot#9862**](https://github.com/MrGrootx) is the main Developer of this Bot, everyone else helped just once or sometimes more often.